 These days, hot wallets are the most popular type because of how easy it is to move your Bitcoin around.
-If you're going to be trading Bitcoin a lot or using it to buy things, then you're going to want a hot wallet.
+If you're going to be trading Bitcoin a lot or using it to buy things, then you might want a hot wallet.

 Hot wallets are always connected to the internet, and that doesn't sit well with some people.
 When major investors are dealing with hundreds of millions of dollars worth of Bitcoin, they don't want to leave themselves open to a cyber-attack, no matter how unlikely that may be.
 This is why they invented the cold wallets.